perezjquim/mkmake/README.md

-# mkmake
+# MKMAKE

-## Este script gera um makefile generalizado de uma determinada linguagem de programação.
+## This script generates a generic makefile directed to a certain programming language

-## Linguagens de programação:
+## Supported programming languages:

 - Java
 - C